rkuma183/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

 <strong>CPC (Cost Per Click)</strong>
 refers to the number of times some visitor clicks on an ad banner.

    NOTE: CPC rates can be as high as $3 per click or as little as 5 cents per click.
-It depends on your product and your market – amongst other factors, the more competition there is – the higher the rate.
+   It depends on the product and market competition.
+   "Chicago lawyer" was at one time the top rate.

+<strong>CPR (Cost Per Registration)</strong>
+counts those who finishes filling up an enquiry form.

 <strong>CPS (Cost Per Sale)</strong> is the most desirable measure because that's the ultimate
 action for real revenue on ecommerce sites.

-<strong>CPR (Cost Per Registration)</strong>
-counts those who finishes filling up an enquiry form.

 <strong>CPA (Cost Per Action)</strong>
-can include registrations, sales.
+is an include metrice that can include ad click, ad click, video view, registration, sale, or other activity.